-This is especially important if you are planning to sell your home.
-Aside from the all important curb appeal a great garden can help create a great many home buyers are looking for good outdoor space, and so a little outdoor staging is as important as your indoor staging efforts.
+This is especially important if you are planning to sell your Waterloo Region home.
+Aside from the all important curb appeal, great landscaping can help create an image in home buyers minds of just how much they would enjoy being out there.
+Often they are looking for good outdoor space – but not space that is too hard to maintain – so a little clever outdoor staging is as important as your indoor staging efforts.

 As we just mentioned though, you do not have to be a master gardener to create an outdoor space that will appeal to potential home buyers.
-Here are just a few landscaping ideas that call for absolutely no gardening experience at all but can still help you create a stunning landscape with relative ease.
+Here are just a few landscaping ideas that call for absolutely no gardening experience at all, but can still help you create a stunning outdoor space that buyers will love with relative ease.

 A Water Feature